Bernadette Devlin McAliskey

-Josephine Bernadette McAliskey (née Devlin; born 23 April 1947), usually known as Bernadette Devlin or Bernadette McAliskey, is an Irish civil rights leader, and former politician.
-She served as Member of Parliament (MP) for Mid Ulster in Northern Ireland from 1969 to 1974.
+Josephine Bernadette McAliskey (née Devlin; born 23 April 1947), usually known as Bernadette Devlin or Bernadette McAliskey, is an Irish civil rights leader and former politician.
+She served as the Member of Parliament (MP) for Mid Ulster in Northern Ireland from a 1969 by-election until February 1974.
+McAliskey came to national and international prominence at the age of 21 when she became the youngest woman ever (at that time) to become a British Member of Parliament.
+McAliskey broke with the traditional Irish republican policy of abstentionism and took her seat in Westminster.